-On the other end of the spectrum, a stock outdoor kitchen provides great balance between cost and customization.
-Manufacturers offer plenty of pre-made options and layouts for them, allowing you to find something you like without breaking the bank.
+On the other end of the spectrum, a stock outdoor kitchen provides a great balance between cost and customization.
+Stock outdoor kitchen manufacturers offer plenty of pre-made options and layouts, allowing you to find something you like without breaking the bank.

 2. What appliances do you want?

 A grill is essential, but there are also refrigerators, sinks, storage drawers, bars, side burners, and even pizza ovens.
-Remember that your outdoor kitchen appliances are an investment in the future—we recommend getting high quality ones so they’ll last.
-You’ll also want to make sure that they’re outdoor-rated, so they can be outside 24/7.
+Remember that your outdoor kitchen appliances are an investment in the future—we recommend getting high-quality ones so they’ll last.
+You’ll also want to make sure that they’re outdoor-rated, so they can withstand tough weather conditions for years to come.

 You may also want to consider buying a grill with a built-in safety system.
-A safety system adds helpful protection against gas buildup and uncontrolled combustion.
+A safety system adds effective protection against gas buildup and uncontrolled combustion.

 3. What should the layout include?

 Cross-ventilation is a must.
-You need air to be able move through your kitchen island so gases can escape.
-Beyond that, make sure you include 8 inches of space between your appliances and service access doors in key areas (i.e. below your grill).
+Air needs to be able to move through your kitchen island so gases can escape.
+Beyond that, make sure you include 8-inches of space between your appliances and service access doors in key areas (i.e., below your grill).

-4. Where will you locate your outdoor kitchen?
+4. Where will you install your outdoor kitchen?